Water Research Program Webinar Series

 Safe and Sustainable Water Resources Research Program

-EPA's Office of Research and Development hosts this webinar series to share current research and results.
+EPA's Office of Research and Development hosts this webinar series to share current research activities and research results.
 Through innovative science and engineering, EPA’s researchers are developing cost-effective, sustainable solutions to 21st century complex water issues.
-The scientific results and innovative technologies developed under the Safe and Sustainable WAter Resources Research Program support EPA’s mandate to protect the chemical, physical, and biological integrity of our Nation’s waters and to ensure safe drinking water and water systems.
+The scientific results and innovative technologies developed under the Safe and Sustainable Water Resources Research Program support EPA’s mandate to protect the chemical, physical, and biological integrity of our Nation’s water resources, and to ensure safe drinking water and water systems.

 - Use of Microbial Source Tracking Tools in Waterborne Disease Outbreak Response (June 27, 2018)